readium/kotlin-toolkit/docs/guides/navigator-settings.md

 * `FixedUserSettings` for a visual publication with a fixed layout, such as FXL EPUB, PDF or comic books.
 * `PlaybackUserSettings` for an audiobook, text-to-speech or EPUB media overlays settings.

-### Binding to the `Configurable` navigator
+### Binding with the `Configurable` Navigator

-This first [stateful composable](https://developer.android.com/jetpack/compose/state#stateful-vs-stateless) binds directly to a `Configurable` object to recompose when its settings are refreshed and to apply the preferences when the user interacts with the interface.
+This first [stateful composable](https://developer.android.com/jetpack/compose/state#stateful-vs-stateless) binds directly with a `Configurable` object to recompose when its settings are refreshed and to apply the preferences when the user interacts with the interface.
 It delegates the actual interface to a stateless `UserSettings` composable.

 ```kotlin
 if (navigator is Configurable) {